rich-at-thinkful/ft-curric-gists/fundamentals/modules.md

 #### 2. Create an Item module
 - Add a 'Item.js' into your `scripts` folder
   - Note the initial cap.
-This is just a convention because we're creating a namespace to hold related functions.
+This is just a convention because this namespace will hold functions related to individual `item` objects (all lowercase).
 - Link the file from your `index.html` - as before, ordering is important!
   - Your store is going to use the `Item` object, so it needs to be linked FIRST
 - Inside `Item.js`, create an IIFE whose return value is captured in a global `Item` variable